wekitOUNL/wekit_test/WEKITPrototypeHL/ReadMe.txt

-The prototype can either be used as it is in the Unity Editor or be build, deployed and run for the Microsoft HoloLens (Emulator) and can record, save and load basic movement and environment data for both platforms for now.
+The prototype can either be used as it is in the Unity Editor or be build, deployed and run for the Microsoft HoloLens (Emulator) and can record, save, load and replay basic movement and environment data for both platforms for now.

 Using the playmode in the Unity editor will let the user use